-Drugs are one of the enduring security challenges that pose a threat to humanity due to its economic, social, security and health harms.
-Drugs are one of the most complex phenomena; they target young people and thus impede development and threatens the future of nations.
-Drugs-related research aims to conduct applied research, and to find scientific solutions and innovations to drug challenges in a comprehensive security perspective.
+Drugs are among the enduring security challenges that pose a threat to humanity due to their economic, social, security and health harms.
+Drugs represent one of the most complex phenomena, targeting the youth population, thus impeding development, and jeopardizing the future of nations.
+Research in the field of drugs aims to develop scientific solutions and innovations to address drug-related challenges from a comprehensive security perspective.

 The Security Research Center assigns great importance to the transfer of knowledge in the security field and its dissemination in the academic community and among the various beneficiaries in three languages: Arabic, English and French.
 The Center also gives great importance to standard academic publishing in a sound language that conveys information smoothly and clearly without this information losing its academic value.
 Therefore, the Security Translation and Proofreading Unit was established.
 It consists of the best specialists in translation and proofreading.